twboom/manhuntplugin/README.md

-# manhuntplugin
+# Manhunt Plugin
-A datapack for a Minecraft Manhunt.
+A plugin for a Minecraft Manhunt.